Data Server - basics

 Also, you can use these clauses to focus on a specific set of fields or a single field.

-Finally, note that where clauses can also be used for permissioning.
-In the below example, users that have the TRADER or SUPPORT permission code are able to see all trades that meet the where condition.
+clauses can also be used in conjunction with permissioning.
+In the below example, users that have the TRADER or SUPPORT permission code are able to see all trades that meet the filter

 dataServer {